nathimel/rdsg/README.md

 ## Setting up an experiment

-There are a number of important parameters to configure, detailed below.
+There are a number of important parameters to configure, including:

 - Game size (number of states, signals)
 - Distortion measure (e.g. squared distance, absolute difference)